 \textbf{Loss Computing: } The contrastive loss computation can be further divided into two steps: \textit{similarity calculation} and \textit{loss calculation}.
 The former is to compute the predicted \textit{rating score} $r_{ij}$ between a user and an item:

 The commonly used similarity function includes cosine, inner product function.
-Let $r_{ij}^+$ ($r_{ij}^-$) denote the rating between a user $u_i$ and his positive item (negative item).
-In the OCCF problem, the popular contrastive loss function is the following InforNCE loss~\cite{Oord:2018:arxiv}:
+Let $r_{ij}^+$ ($r_{ik}^-$) denote the rating between a user $u_i$ and his/her positive item $v_j$ (negative item $v_k$ sampled from his/her uninteracted item sets $\mathcal{V}_{u_i}^-$).
+In the OCCF problem, the popular contrastive loss function is the following InfoNCE loss~\cite{Oord:2018:arxiv}:

 We note that the pairwise loss function BPR~\cite{Steffen:2009:UAI} is a special case of InfoNCE using only one negative.